Hovercraft-Studio/oversite/server/README.md

   - Show full state of the store in a table
   - Show a list of all connected clients in the UI
   - Add a button to wipe the store
+  - Add buttons/dropdowns to wipe all or individual properties in UI
 - [MOVED TO package.json] Shared .env between all apps (and TD) for IP addresses and otherwise
 - Add a web component that would selectively hydrate the app state from the new api routes
-- Add machine/app ID when setting up AppStoreDistributed to identify connected events and add to sender messages
 - Add `sender` to TD table
-  - Add buttons/dropdowns to wipe all or individual properties in UI
   - Add sender to TD baseComp as a param